chinapedia/wikipedia.abstract.en/Page/National_Geographic_Society.md

 Hubbard Medal

-Hubbard_Gold_Medal,_Anne_Morrow_Lindbergh.JPG's customized medal detailing her flight route]] The Hubbard Medal is awarded by the National Geographic Society for distinction in exploration, discovery, and research.
+'s customized medal detailing her flight route]] The Hubbard Medal is awarded by the National Geographic Society for distinction in exploration, discovery, and research.
 The medal is named for Gardiner Greene Hubbard, the first National Geographic Society president.
 The Hubbard Medal has been presented 44 times , the most recent award going to Peter H. Raven.

 Alexander Graham Bell Medal